Please email your comments & questions to geovisual at comcast.net. Thank you.

 1959 - "Let Us Beat Swords into Plowshares", United Nations, New York City, New York (USA).
 Bronze statue sculpted by Evgeniy Vuchetich [1908-1974] to represent the human wish to end all wars by converting the weapons of death and destruction into peaceful and productive tools that are more beneficial to mankind.
 Donated to the UN by the Soviet Union.
 Entry #752 in the "Peace Movement Directory" by James Richard Bennett (2001).

 November 16, 1961 - Dag Hammarskjöld Library, United Nations, New York, New York (USA).
-Named for Dag Hammarskjöld [1905-1961] immediately after his death in Africa.
+Dag Hammarskjöld [1905-1961] received the 1961 Nobel Peace Prize.

 September 17, 1964 - "Peace & Human Happiness", Eastern Side of the Public Lobby, United Nations, New York City, New York (USA).
 Stained glass window by Marc Chagall.
 Memorial to Dag Hammarskjold [1905-1961] about 15 feet wide and 12 feet high.
 Contains several symbols of peace and love, such as the young child in the center being kissed by an angelic face which emerges from a mass of flowers.
 On the left, below and above, motherhood and the people who are struggling for peace are depicted."
 Entry #755 in the "Peace Movement Directory" by James Richard Bennett (2001).

 1969 - United Nations University, Tokyo (Japan).
 "Researches the pressing global problems of human survival, development and welfare that are the concern of the UN and its agencies...
 Motto is 'Advancing knowledge for human security, peace, and development.'"
 Another campus in Bonn (Germany).
-Offices at UN Headquarters New York and UNESCO Headquarters Paris.
+Offices at UN Headquarters New York & UNESCO Headquarters Paris.

 1970 - Japanese Peace Bell from United Nations in New York City is displayed for six months in the UN pavilion at Expo '70, Expo Memorial Park, Osaka (Japan).
 The bell is rung every day at Noon.
 First image shows Tower of the Sun, symbol of Expo '70.